-Yes, it’s one of New York’s most popular tourist attractions, but a stroll across the Brooklyn Bridge offers breathtaking views of the city’s landscape as well as glimpses of Lady Liberty herself.
-A great source of exercise and entertainment, you can lose yourself in the crowds of tourists and New Yorkers and enjoy the fresh breeze.
+Yes, it’s one of New York’s most popular tourist attractions, but a stroll across the Brooklyn Bridge offers fantastic views of the city’s landscape as well as glimpses of Lady Liberty herself.
+A great source of exercise and entertainment, a bridge crossing on foot will help you lose yourself in the crowds of tourists and New Yorkers and enjoy the fresh breeze.

-Mindful of the apprehension felt by many novices, Tibet House U. S. offers simple and accessible meditation classes open to beginners as well as experienced practitioners.
+Mindful of the apprehension felt by many novices, Tibet House US offers simple and accessible meditation classes open to beginners as well as experienced practitioners.
 The classes are educational and relaxing, delving into the history of meditation as the instructor guides a soothing group practice.
-A deeply personal and individual experience, it is an enriching solo activity.
+A deeply personal and individual experience, meditation is an excellent and enriching solo activity.

 Ukrainian eatery Veselka has attracted a loyal following of comfort-food-craving locals for more than 50 years.
-Grab a table for one and sample Eastern European staples like savory pierogis, cheese-filled blintzes and cold borscht soup.
+Grab a table for one and sample Eastern European staples like savory pierogi, cheese-filled blintzes and cold borscht.
 The restaurant’s convenient hours (it’s open 24 hours daily) and unobtrusive service make it the perfect spot for a solitary bite.

 Take advantage of the neighborhood’s numerous thrift shops by embarking on a personalized thrift crawl.
 Fans of 1950s letterman jackets and vintage fabrics will love the high-quality finds at 10 Ft.
 Single by Stella and nearby Stella Dallas Living.
 For more modern pieces at affordable prices, check out Buffalo Exchange and Monk Vintage Thrift Shop on Driggs Avenue.
 Often rewarding and always interesting, thrift shopping is an entertaining activity best experienced at your own leisure.